 Microsoft chided SEC Consult for publicly discussing the vulnerability.
 "While this issue was first reported to Microsoft responsibly, details about the reported vulnerability have been made public.
 Microsoft continues to encourage responsible disclosure of vulnerabilities," the company said in its advisory.
 Microsoft didn't initially confirm the bug when SEC Consult reported it earlier this month, according to the security firm.

-Microsoft says it may patch the bug after finishing its investigation.
-In the meantime, it recommends users to set Explorer's security settings to "high", via a process described in the advisory.
+Microsoft said it may patch the bug after finishing its investigation.
+In the meantime, it recommended users to set Explorer's security settings to "high", via a process described in the advisory.
 Unfortunately, this setting means users will be prompted before the execution of every ActiveX control.

 Independent security firm Secunia gave the flaw a "highly critical" rating.

 Cisco said a vulnerability in Cisco IOS could be exploited to bypass the Remote Dial In User Service (RADIUS), which could allow an attacker to access a vulnerable network.